 A few days passed and I had on my schedule to do some page edits and refresh a few pages on my website.
 We are doing a full site audit at the moment to improve all pages for SEO and conversion etc.

 Immediately I noticed some very odd messages in Google Chrome.
 Weird domains were loading lots of scripts.
-Immediately my mind jumps to the worse case scenario and I’m left wondering if it was a Google Chrome extension or virus.
+Immediately my mind jumps to the worst-case scenario and I’m left wondering if it was a Google Chrome extension or virus.
 At this point, I scanned my Mac using a malware tool and started to try and track down the culprit of this problem.

 After running the scan and experimenting with an enable and disable on all my chrome extensions I realised the problem was my website.
 It was loading something weird.
 I had a sinking feeling.
 I was wondering how my site could have possibly been hacked and this script got onto my pages.